lee-sin/20161015/readme.txt

-git is version control system
+git is disversion control system